public-transport/cached-hafas-client/readme.md

 ## Contributing

-If you have a question or need support using `cached-hafas-client, please double-check your code and setup first.
-If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/cached-hafas-client/issues).
+If you have a question or need support using `cached-hafas-client`, please double-check your code and setup first.
+If you think you have found a bug or want to propose a feature, use [the issues page](https://github.com/derhuerst/cached-hafas-client/issues).